This is a review of the best irons for 10 handicap golfers in 2023.

 - Priced at the higher end of the market

 What’s loved about these clubs is their incredible look and forged feel.
 Out of the box, you’ll notice right away how premium and clean TaylorMade managed to pull off with these irons.
-By reducing the topline and face thickness for the 2019 version, while keeping everything else relatively the same, the P790 feels balanced and extremely workable.
+By reducing the topline and face thickness from the 2020 version, while maintaining all goodness that came from the 2020 model, the new P770 feels even more balanced, workable, and more forgiving than its previous version.

-Finally, if you struggle with hitting the ball thin, TaylorMade claims that its ‘flexible’ Speed Pocket Technology will enhance ball speed while providing more forgiveness from thinned golf shots, allowing shots off the lower areas of the face to still launch relatively well.
+Finally, if you struggle with hitting the ball thin, TaylorMade claims that its flexible’ Speed Pocket Technology (available only from the 7-iron and longer) will enhance ball speed while providing more forgiveness from thinned golf shots, allowing shots off the lower areas of the face to still launch relatively well.

-If you’re looking to get the P790 we suggest the 2019 version as it’s much more advanced than the 2017 one and not far off the newer 2021.
-The 2021 version is good too, but if you’re on a budget, go for the 2019 ones.
+If you’re looking to get the P770 we suggest the 2023 version as it’s much more advanced than the 2020 version.
+However, though the 2023 TaylorMade P770s are ideal, if you’re on a budget, go for the 2020 clubs.

 2. Callaway Apex 21 (Runner-Up: Most Fine-Tuned Set For Each Club)